 College Composition Modular

-The CLEP College Composition examinations assess writing skills taught in most first-year college composition courses.
-Those skills include analysis, argumentation, synthesis, usage, ability to recognize logical development and research.
+The CLEP College Composition exams assess writing skills taught in most first-year college composition courses.
+Those skills include analysis, argumentation, synthesis, usage, ability to recognize logical development, and research.
 The exams cannot cover every skill (such as keeping a journal or peer editing) required in many first-year college writing courses.
-Candidates will, however, be expected to apply the principles and conventions used in longer writing projects to two timed writing assignments and to apply the rules of standard written English.
+Test takers will, however, be expected to apply the principles and conventions used in longer writing projects to two timed writing assignments and to apply the rules of Standard Written English.